Cannibalism in the Americas: Aztecs

-There is universal agreement that some Mesoamerican people practiced human sacrifice followed by cannibalism.
-Still, there is a lack of scholarly consensus on how widespread the latter practice was.
-At one extreme, the anthropologist Marvin Harris, author of Cannibals and Kings, has suggested that the flesh of the victims was a part of an aristocratic diet as a reward since the Aztec diet was lacking in proteins.
+There is near-universal agreement that some Mesoamerican people practiced human sacrifice followed by cannibalism.
+Still, there is a lack of scholarly consensus on how widespread the latter practice was, with some scholars suggesting that it may not have occurred at all.
+At the other extreme, the anthropologist Marvin Harris, author of Cannibals and Kings, has suggested that the flesh of the victims was a part of an aristocratic diet as a reward since the Aztec diet was lacking in proteins.
 While most historians of the pre-Columbian era accept that there was ritual cannibalism related to human sacrifices, they often reject suggestions that human flesh could have been a significant portion of the Aztec diet.
 Cannibalism was also associated with acts of warfare, and has been interpreted as an element of blood revenge in war.

 The Mexica of the Aztec period are perhaps the most widely studied of the ancient Mesoamerican peoples.
 While most pre-Columbian historians believe that ritual cannibalism took place in the context of human sacrifices, they do not support Harris' thesis that human flesh was ever a significant portion of the Aztec diet.
 Michael D. Coe states that while "it is incontrovertible that some of these victims ended up by being eaten ritually […], the practice was more like a form of communion than a cannibal feast".

 Documentation of Aztec cannibalism mainly dates from the period after the Spanish conquest of the Aztec Empire (1519-1521).
-For instance, a convoy ordered by Diego Velázquez de Cuéllar was cannibalized by the Aztecs in Zultépec-Tecoaque in 1520.
+For instance, a convoy ordered by Diego Velázquez de Cuéllar was reportedly cannibalized by the Aztecs in Zultépec-Tecoaque in 1520.
 In the Nahuatl language, the name "Tecoaque" translates into "the place where they ate them."
 For eight months, the convoy was ritually sacrificed, and their heads were put up on skull racks known as tzompantli.
 Both men and women were sacrificed, including pregnant women.
 At least one 3-or-4-year-old child was also sacrificed during the ritual, and the town's population swelled to 5,000 as people arrived for the ceremonies.
 In 1521, Hernán Cortés and his forces arrived and, in an act of revenge, massacred the town's inhabitants, who were mostly women and children.

 Conversely, in his widely criticized book, The Man-Eating Myth, Arens writes, "The gradual transformation of what little evidence is available for Aztec cannibalism is also an indication of the continual need to legitimize the Conquest".
 The following claims could have been exaggerated.